dbt-labs/docs.getdbt.com/docs/2b-create-a-project-dbt-cli.md

 ---
-title: Create a project
+title: dbt CLI: Create a project
 sidebar_label: dbt CLI
 id: create-a-project-dbt-cli
 ---
 <!---
 To-do:
-- Include instructions to update the `dbt_project.yml` file -->
+- Redo video
+-->

-Now that we've set up our environment, and chosen the way we want to develop, we can create a dbt project!
+Now that we've successfully run our sample query, and chosen the way we want to develop, we can create a dbt project!
+In this step, we'll create a starter project with example models, before we build our first models.

 > ℹ️ These are the instructions for developing a project using the dbt CLI.
 If you're developing in dbt Cloud, follow the instructions [here](docs/create-a-project-dbt-cloud).